 Let`s start with the Monastery of Caves, Kyivo-Pechers’ka Lavra, set on hills above the Dnipro River in 11th century – with its gold-domed churches and the underground tunnels lined with mummified monks.
 Sounds a bit mysterious… In fact, it is the holiest land for the millions of Orthodox Christians.

-Next – St. Sophia Cathedral is the oldest church in the city, which has spectacular millennial mosaics and frescoes.
+Next – St. Sophia Cathedral (also known as St. Andrew’s) is the oldest church in the city, which has spectacular millennial mosaics and frescoes.
 Kyivo-Pechers’ka Lavra and St. Sophia Cathedral, both, included to the UNESCO World Heritage List.
 Entrance fee is around $4.

 One of favorite tourist places is Andriyivsky Descent (called by locals Andriyivsky Uzviz), very often compared to Monmartre in Paris.
 It is a narrow down-hill street full of historical landmarks like, for example, the house of Mikhail Bulgakov, who wrote the enigmatic novel “Master and Margarita”.
 There are a lot of cozy restaurants, art-galleries, and shops, selling hand-made Ukrainian handicraft and old soviet relics.